Malbars: Etymology

 Malbars is derived from the word Malabar, a term which was used often by the French and other Westerners to refer to all Southern Indians, including the Tamils, Malayalees, Telugus and Kannadigas.
-This term is based on the Malabar region of the present state of Kerala in India This term, applied by the French to Tamil labourers coming to Réunion, has been kept by the latter and others on the island to label their own identity.
+This term is based on the Malabar region of the present state of Kerala in India.
+This term, applied by the French to Tamil labourers coming to Réunion, has been kept by the latter and others on the island to label their own identity.

 History

-Indian workers came to Réunion from Southern India, mostly from the current-day Tamil Nadu as well from Andhra Pradesh (the first indentured workers who came to Réunion were Télingas), and to a lesser extent from the lower Gangetic Plains in Northern India (current-day Central and Eastern Uttar Pradesh, Bihar and West Bengal), the latter ones being known as the "Calcutta".
-These migrants where recruited and boarded through the French settlements of Pondicherry (Pondichéry) and Karaikal (Karikal), but also from the ports of Madras, Yanam (Yanaon) and Calcutta.
-Most of these immigrants were ritually low in the caste system.
+Indian workers came to Réunion from Southern India, mostly from the current-day Tamil Nadu or Andhra Pradesh (the first indentured workers who came to Réunion were Télingas), and to a lesser extent from the lower Gangetic Plains in Northern India (current-day Central and Eastern Uttar Pradesh, Bihar), the latter ones being known as the "Calcutta".
+These migrants where recruited and boarded through the French settlements of Pondicherry (Pondichéry), Karaikal (Karikal) and Yanam (Yanaon), but as well from the British ports of Madras and Calcutta.
+While most of these immigrants belonged to ritually lower castes, diversity across caste, ethnic, and religious lines also existed.
 Hard living conditions at home were the main reason behind their departure to La Réunion.
 The immigration of indentured workers from South India started in 1827 but it was only after 1848 that indentured immigration began on a big scale.